marinone94/marinone94.github.io/_posts/2022-12-3-Whisper-paper.md

 (0.78274125, -0.72361434, 1.3705251e-05, 0.1421046)

 # Compute log-mel spectrogram
->>> processor = WhisperProcessor.from_pretrained("openai/whisper-large")
+>>> processor = WhisperProcessor.from_pretrained(
+    "openai/whisper-large")
->>> input_features = processor(data, return_tensors="pt").input_features
+>>> input_features = processor(
+    data, return_tensors="pt").input_features
 (tensor(1.4613), tensor(-0.5387), tensor(-0.2950), tensor(0.4221))

-# remember that all audio inputs are padded/trimmed to 30 seconds
+# remember that all audio inputs
+# are padded/trimmed to 30 seconds
-# 10 milliseconds stride means 100 samples per second are calculated
+# 10 milliseconds stride means 100 samples per second
-# which translates to 3000 samples per 30 seconds of audio
+# are calculated, which translates to
+# 3000 samples per 30 seconds of audio
 >>> input_features.shape
 torch.Size([1, 80, 3000])

-# WhisperProcessor handles input in batches, so we just look at the first (and only) batch element
+# WhisperProcessor handles input in batches,
+# so we just look at the first (and only) batch element
 >>> input_features[0].shape
 torch.Size([80, 3000])